cs685-2018/test-selection/README.md

 The report will be located under <em>Build Artifacts</em> for the build, and is titled `results.html`

-example_report.html is an example of what the results will look like
+`example_report.html` is an example of the report page after executing a build with the plugin.

 ## Dependencies